 There are visitors’ buoys in the entrance to Lower Town but most of them will dry at LW springs.
 The main anchorage is off Saddle Point and Castle Point, with good holding (sand) and not too far to row ashore.
 However it’s open to winds from N to NE, so uncomfortable in moderate winds and not tenable in a gale.

 An alternative anchorage is north west of the East Breakwater in Goodwick; this is more sheltered from the north but still not great in a north-easterly.
 Goodwick Sands are shallow within the East Breakwater so watch your depth.

 There is water and power on Lower Town quay.
-Normally the Yacht Club showers are available, but not at the moment because of Covid-19 restrictions.
+The Yacht Club showers are available: ask Hugo or Mary Jane in the cafe.
 The town has plenty of pubs (if you walk up the hill!), a large Co-op supermarket and other shops.
 In Goodwick there’s a Tesco Express and a petrol station.
 There’s Wifi on the quay and in the town centre.
 Unfortunately there’s no longer a chandlery.